Academy · First Tattoo

 Eat

 A substantial meal one to two hours before.
-Complex carbs and protein, not just sugar.
+Complex carbohydrates and protein, not just sugar.

 Hydrate

 Plenty of water through the morning.
-Stop sipping in the last 30 minutes if comfort during the session is a concern.
+Ease off in the last thirty minutes if comfort during the session is a concern.

 Wear